 This makes using iodized salt one of the easiest ways to prevent iodine deficiency without having to make other major modifications to your diet.

 In the 1920s, health authorities began adding iodine to table salt in an effort to prevent iodine deficiency.
 Just a half teaspoon (3 grams) of iodized salt can meet your daily needs for this mineral.

 Studies show that iodine intake above the daily recommended value is generally well tolerated.

-In fact, the upper limit of iodine is 1,100 micrograms, which is the equivalent of nearly 4 teaspoons (23 grams) of iodized salt when each teaspoon contains 4 grams of salt (
+In fact, the upper limit of iodine is 1,100 micrograms, which is the equivalent to 6 teaspoons (24 grams) of iodized salt when each teaspoon contains 4 grams of salt (

 Although iodized salt is a convenient and easy way to up your intake of iodine, it’s not the only source of it.

 In fact, it’s entirely possible to meet your iodine needs without consuming iodized salt.

 Other good sources include seafood, dairy products, grains and eggs.